Francesco Maria Veracini: Dresden

 To justify his salary, Veracini had to compose chamber music for the court, transferring him to the official payroll as Kapellmeister in August 1717 and not as a violinist.
 In 1719 Veracini was sent to recruit more Italian singers for the new Dresden opera, "am Zwinger".
-Whilst in Venice he secured the services of Margherita Durastanti and Vittorio Tesi and in Bologna added Maria Antonia Laurenti.
+Whilst in Venice he secured the services of Margherita Durastanti and Vittoria Tesi and in Bologna added Maria Antonia Laurenti.
 Veracini also took the opportunity to visit his home town where he married Chiara Tesi.

 In 1721 Veracini wrote another set of violin sonatas dedicated to the Prince (published in Dresden as his Opus 1).
 Unfortunately, there was animosity among all these gifted musicians at the court in Dresden.
 In 1722, the arrogant Veracini was involved in a quarrel, staged according to one source by the composer and violinist Pisendel, which resulted in Veracini leaping out of an upper-story window and breaking his foot in two places and (also) his hip.
 There are two conflicting accounts of this incident on August 13, one involving humiliation of Veracini at the hands of the last-desk violinist in the orchestra, who was asked to play the same concerto, replacing Veracini.
 Pisendel had been rehearsing his composition intensively with this violinist.
 The braggart Veracini fell into such a rage over this that he did not come out of his room for several days, and out of shame and despair finally publicly threw himself out of a window onto the street in Dresden.
 According to Veracini the jealous German musicians allegedly plotted to murder him (so he claimed in his writings).
 He fled Dresden by jumping out a window and apparently broke a leg in the fall.
 After the incident Veracini walked with a limp for the rest of his life.
 It is a myth Senesino was involved in the quarrel as he was either dismissed by Heinichen or by the court which ran out of money.
 G.F.
 Handel offered the singer a contract for London two years before the alleged incident with Veracini.

 It seems the Dresden musicians, fearing for their position, felt relieved Veracini had left the city.
 Back in his native Florence in 1723, Veracini played music in a church.
 During this time he suffered from his bad reputation and was said by Charles Burney to have been "usually qualified with the title of Capo pazzo" ["head lunatic"].
 He composed a Te Deum for the coronation of Pope Clement XII in 1730.

 His uncle Antonio died in 1733, leaving the bulk of his estate to Francesco Maria.
 Amongst other things, this included no fewer than eight violins made by Jacob Stainer and three Amatis.